escowles/escowles.github.io/about.md

 ## older projects

 ### samvera/valkyrie
+former chair of the [samvera](https://samvera.atlassian.net/wiki/spaces/samvera/overview) board, focusing on the long-term sustainability of the samvera software and community.

-participating in <a href="https://samvera.atlassian.net/wiki/spaces/samvera/overview">samvera</a> governannce and development, focusing on <a href="https://github.com/samvera/valkyrie">valkyrie</a>.
+have participated in various roles since 2012, including governance, event planning, data modeling, development — most recently focusing on <a href="https://github.com/samvera/valkyrie">valkyrie</a>.

 ### application development team / digital repository and discovery services
 managing the application development team at <a href="http://library.princeton.edu/">princeton university library</a>, working on our samvera/blacklight/spotlight/geoblacklight applications.

 ### digital cicognara
-the <a href="http://cicognara.org/">digital cicognara library</a>, a digital reconstruction of a foundational art history library using blacklight and iiif, in partnership with preeminent libraries across the us and europe.
+the <a href="http://cicognara.org/">digital cicognara library</a>, a digital reconstruction of a foundational art history library using blacklight and iiif, in partnership with preeminent libraries across the us and europe. previously a rails app, now rewritten in jekyll.

 ### fedora api specification
 editor of the <a href="https://fedora.info/spec/">fedora api specification</a>, an effort to codify the <a href="http://fedorarepository.org/">fedora</a> rest api, align more closely with existing web standards, and allow for multiple implementations to serve different needs.